My Quiet Kitchen

 3. Transfer the garlic to a blender.
 Add the remaining cheese sauce ingredients and blend until completely smooth.
 Not sure if the cashews are fully blended?
 Blend it again!

-4. While the pasta is draining, pour the blended sauce into the pot.
-Cook until bubbling and slightly thickened.
+4. While the pasta drains in a colander, pour the blended sauce into the pot.
+Cook until bubbling and slightly thickened, about 5 minutes.
 Add the pasta and stir well.

 5. Let stand for about 10 minutes.
 The sauce will thicken as it rests, and the pasta will also absorb tons of flavor.